-The SMYSP Summer Residential Program offers five weeks of intensive science and health training each summer for low income and under-represented high school students from northern and central California.
+The Stanford Medical Youth Science Program offers five weeks of intensive science and health training each summer.
 Participants live together at Stanford, attend scientific lectures, complete anatomy laboratory practicums, intern at Stanford Hospital & Clinics and the Veterans Affairs Palo Alto Health Care System hospital, and learn about college entrance requirements, application procedures and financial aid.
-The program is tuition-free; selection is based on an application process.
+There is no cost to participate.

-Stanford's Clinical Anatomy invites high school students to visit their labs and facilities.
+Stanford's Clinical Anatomy invites high school teachers to bring their students to visit the labs and facilities.
 Through customizable programs, instructors help students discover, learn, and apply human anatomy in a professional context by introducing students to many of the same learning resources used by Stanford medical students.